-Each and every agent of change (i.e., “angel”) that G-d uses to react to the world has a set and steady nature of its own.
-And it has a sure and locked “post” which it never abandons — unless G-d wants it to.
-(Many say that that’s the model we’re to follow in our service to G-d, as well; we too are to be sure and fixed in our beings rather than wind-driven and hesitant, and to be braced and set to do G-d’s will.
+That is, every angel has a nature and “post” which it never abandons — unless G-d wants it to.
+In fact, that’s the model we’re to follow in our service to Him; we too are to be sure and fixed in our beings rather than wind-driven and hesitant, and to always be braced and set to fulfill G-d’s will.